California has Excess Power

 This 12-year California Power Mix Trend Chart shows a slow progression to renewable energy.
 The California Energy Commission (CEC) doesn’t count distributed solar (e.g., rooftop solar) and other power sources under 1MG.
 However, this chart shows major improvements are still needed in the area of renewable energy.
 Part of this web page includes information on problems with the implementation of renewable energy in California and recommended solutions.

 The California 2013-2014 ISO Transmission Plan proves San Onofre and Diablo Canyon are not critical to the electric grid, even though we were told otherwise.

-Diablo Canyon‘s approximately 2300 MW of nuclear power is also not needed.
+Diablo Canyon‘s 2400 MW of nuclear power is also not needed.
 The ISO and CEC should be required to develop a renewable and energy efficiency plan for replacement of Diablo Canyon instead of renewing the license for this aging nuclear plant that sits on multiple active earthquake faults and damages millions of sea life every year (due to once-through cooling).